NitaiEdelberg/jamoveo-app/README.md

 * Everything updates in real time thanks to socket.io so no refresh needed

 ## How to run
-The web app is Deployed, so you can visit it here: TODO
+The web app is Deployed, so you can visit it here: [JaMoveo](https://jam-oveo.netlify.app/).

 ## How to run locally